Deploying

 Jumpstart Pro comes with an app.json file that helps Heroku pre-configure your application if you use GitHub to host your Jumpstart Pro repo.

-Heroku will use your connected GitHub account to access the private repo and find the app.json to pre-configure your new app.
+Heroku will use your connected GitHub account to access the private repo and find the app.json file to pre-configure your new app.
 You can read more about the Heroku Deploy Button for private repos here.

 Simply copy this URL and paste it into your browser, then change the GitHub URL to point to your private repository.